poechlauerbe/42_tests/tools/valgrind/README.md

 ```
 man valgrind
 ```
-Most of that is from the manual - and some comments from my side.
+Most of this is from the manual - and some comments from my side.

 ## Standard use:
 ```